 Contemporary Art and the Missouri Bicentennial

 To mark Missouri’s Bicentennial, Kemper Museum invited an advisory group of 13 civic partners comprising curators, educators, artists, and cultural leaders to identify themes and through lines related to the state’s history and select works of art from the museum’s Permanent Collection that can illuminate these ideas.
-The exhibition will open on September 16, 2021 and remain on view through February 20, 2022.

 This exhibition speaks broadly to the issues that have affected and continue to affect our state as we enter Missouri’s next century.
 The works on view will contribute to discussions around honoring ancestral histories; exploring and reflecting on relationships between Indigenous Peoples and cultures of the Missouri landscape; human’s impact on the Missouri River; the surreal descriptors of nature veiling issues of inequality; the people and experiences less widely known, recognized, and understood in the Midwest region; and the global connections created and sustained by jazz music and its deep roots in Kansas City.